bsv-blockchain/lars/README.md

 - **MetaNet Client**: For funding local Ninja keys if needed ([Download MetaNet Client](https://projectbabbage.com/)).
 - **Git**: For version control (optional but recommended).

-You should also have a valid `deployment-info.json` at your project's root directory, describing your topic managers, lookup services, frontend, and contracts.
+You should also have a valid `deployment-info.json` at your project's root directory, describing your topic managers, lookup services, frontend, contracts, and LARS configuration.

 ## Installation